dfreese/Gray/docs/process.md

 other energy in MeV, then an inverse square-root model will be used from that reference.

-### Sorting in Time

-sort time [max]

-Sorts the events in time.
-This process assumes that events are generally time sorted, but have local deviations, which is generally true for gray simulations.
-The process will wait until it sees a time "current time + max" later before it assumes an event is sorted.
-Max is in seconds.
-A sorting process is added automatically after a time blurring process.  gray also adds a sorting process to sort individual photon interactions that may be out of order because of geometry.  gray-daq has an option to add a sorting process initially as well, but will otherwise assume the events are sorted in time.
-The value of max should be kept minimal, as events are buffered as long as required, which could be memory-expensive if the events are extremely out of order.

 ### Coincidence Sorting

 coinc [type] [window] (options)